firavoyage/blogging/values.md

 humans are messy creatures, gravitated and spellbound by impulses, <!-- personal --> biases, and heuristics.

-professionalism, as a filter, gives you purpose.

-in the long term game.
+professionalism, as a filter, gives you purpose, in the long term game.